jsgoupil/quickbooks-sync/README.md

 **Important methods to override:**

 1. SaveChanges - Called before returning any data to the Web Connector.
-It's the time to save data to your database.
+It's time to save data to your database.
 2. LogMessage - Data going in or out goes through this method, you can save it to a database in order to better debug.
 3. GetWaitTime - Tells the Web Connector to come back in X seconds.
-4. Invoke - Used to create your steps.

-**Other methods you might want to override:**
+**Other methods you might want to override, but they are handled by the package:**

 1. Authenticate - Verifies if the login/password is correct.
 Returns appropriate message to the Web Connector in order to continue further communication.
 2. ServerVersion - Returns the server version.
 3. ClientVersion - Indicates which version is the Web Connector.
 Returns W:<message> to return a warning; E:<message> to return an error.
 Empty string if everything is fine.
 4. SendRequestXML - The Web Connector is asking what has to be done to its database.
-Return an XML command.
+Return an QbXml command.
 5. ReceiveRequestXML - Response from the Web Connector based on the previous command sent.
 6. GetLastError - Gets the last error that happened.
 This method is called only if an error is found.
 7. ConnectionError - An error happened with the Web Connector.